Orochichrys/orochi-framework/README.md

 # Orochi CSS

 **Orochi CSS** is a responsive, modular, and accessible CSS framework designed to speed up modern web development.
-It combines the power of CSS Grid, Flexbox, and smart utility classes with a simple and efficient syntax.
+It combines the power of CSS Grid, Flexbox, and phoneart utility classes with a simple and efficient syntax.

 > **Slogan:** Unleash the power of code